Lydia Pinkham: Original product and modern descendants

-Popular culture
+In popular culture

 A Puck cartoon of 1906 depicts "Lydia Blinkham" (a caricature of Pinkham) serving her medicine to soldiers as a "canteen compromise", i.e. as a substitute for true alcoholic drinks.

 Drinking songs

 Pinkham and her "medicinal compound" are memorialized in the folk song "The Ballad of Lydia Pinkham", also known as "Lily the Pink" (Roud number 8368).
 There is no definitive version, but one variant is reported to have been sung at the University of Pennsylvania in 1902–03, and another is ascribed to Canadian soldiers during World War I. Drinking songs describing the humorous invigorating effects of some food or medicine form are widespread, and the fact that Pinkham's medicine was marketed for "female complaints" made it especially vulnerable to ribald fantasies about what it might cure.
 A further reason that a humble women's tonic could become the subject of such a song – and an increasing success in the twenties and early thirties – was its availability as a 40 proof drink during the Prohibition era.

 A sanitized version, "Lily the Pink", was a number one hit for The Scaffold in the United Kingdom in 1968/69.
-The Irish Rovers also released the Scaffold version of the song in 1969, on the album Tales to Warm Your Mind and, as a single, it reached the Top 30 on the US Billboard charts.
+The Irish Rovers also released the Scaffold version of the song in 1969, on the album Tales to Warm Your Mind and, as a single, it reached #113 on the US Billboard charts.
 The song was successfully adapted into French in 1969 by Richard Anthony, humorously describing the devastating effects of a so-called "panacée" (universal medicine).